mgodave/barge/README.md

 Todo
 ====
-Barge is still a work in progress, there is a lot left to do.
-Some of the major missing features are:
+Barge is still a work in progress, two major missing features are:

 * Log Compaction (alpha2)
 * Dynamic Membership (alpha2)
-* Test Coverage

 Roadmap
 =======